VMFA-311: Commissioning & early training

-On August 31, 1943, the squadron departed the east coast arriving at Marine Corps Air Depot Miramar, California on September 8, 1943.
-On September 23, 1943, VMF-311 along with the other MAG-31 squadrons embarked aboard the USS Nassau (CVE-16) headed for the Pacific Theater.
+On 31 August 1943, the squadron departed the east coast arriving at Marine Corps Air Depot Miramar, California on 8 September 1943.
+On 23 September 1943, VMF-311 along with the other MAG-31 squadrons embarked aboard the USS Nassau (CVE-16) headed for the Pacific Theater.

 American Samoa & the Marshall Islands

-VMF-311 participated in what was one of the earliest American catapult operations involving the Corsair when 21 F4Us launched from USS Nassau on October 6, 1943 inbound to United States Naval Station Tutuila.
+VMF-311 participated in what was one of the earliest American catapult operations involving the Corsair when 21 F4Us launched from USS Nassau on 6 October 1943 inbound to United States Naval Station Tutuila.
 The squadron, along with the rest of MAG-31, was now part of the 4th Marine Base Defense Aircraft Wing.
-On October 8, VMF-311 aircraft flew to a newly constructed airfield on Wallis Island where they remained until January 1944.
+On 8 October, VMF-311 aircraft flew to a newly constructed airfield on Wallis Island where they remained until January 1944.
 During its time in American Samoa, the squadron was responsible for flying combat air patrols and other missions as required but did not engage any enemy aircraft.

-On January 26, 1944 VMF-311 personnel embarked on the USS Typhoon (LST-1118) and USS Constantine arriving at Roi-Namur on February 6, 1944.
-Early in the morning on February 12, 1944, Japanese bombers hit Roi-Namur and destroying most of the squadron's equipment and all of its tents and personal gear.
+On 26 January 1944 VMF-311 personnel embarked on the USS Typhoon (LST-1118) and USS Constantine arriving at Roi-Namur on 6 February 1944.
+Early in the morning on 12 February 1944, Japanese bombers hit Roi-Namur and destroying most of the squadron's equipment and all of its tents and personal gear.
 14 officers and 99 enlisted Marines were casualties during this raid.
-On February 24, the squadron was moved again, this time to Kwajalein Atoll.
-Beginning on March 23, 1944, the squadron began flying strafing missions against Wotje, Maloelap, Mille, Jaluit, and Taroa.
-The strikes continued while the squadron moved back to Roi-Namur by April 4.
-On May 14, VMF-311 conducted its first bombing mission utilizing the F4U Corsair.
+On 24 February, the squadron was moved again, this time to Kwajalein Atoll.
+Beginning on 23 March 1944, the squadron began flying strafing missions against Wotje, Maloelap, Mille, Jaluit, and Taroa.
+The strikes continued while the squadron moved back to Roi-Namur by 4 April.
+On 14 May, VMF-311 conducted its first bombing mission utilizing the F4U Corsair.
 During the squadron's time on Roi-Namur, Charles Lindbergh, at the time a consultant with United Aircraft, flew combat missions with the squadron.
 VMF-311 continued in its roll of engaging bypassed Japanese Garrisons until March 1945.